 7. Keep the right eye contact

-For chronic interrupters you can use the power stare.
+For chronic interrupters, you can use the power stare.
 Power staring means looking for longer than the normal glance.
-Look directly in the eyes of such a person while presenting a high status body-language.
-This clearly signals that you are not willing to give up control as yet.
+Look directly in the eyes of such a person while presenting a high-status body language.
+This signals that you are not willing to give up control as yet.

 Be careful and don’t send inviting signals with your eye contact.